 Associate Professor of Surgery, Harvard Medical School

-Kazuhiko Yamada, MD, PhD, is the director of surgical research and head of the Organ Transplantation Tolerance and Xenotransplantation Laboratory in the Transplantation Biology Research Center (TBRC) at Massachusetts General Hospital.
+Kazuhiko Yamada, MD, PhD, is the director of surgical research and head of the Organ Transplantation Tolerance and Xenotransplantation Laboratory in the Center for Transplantation Sciences (CTS)at Massachusetts General Hospital.
 He obtained his medical degree and a Doctor of Philosophy from Nippon Medical School in Japan and is a board-certified urologist.
-He was a research associate at the TBRC, under the direct supervision of David H. Sachs, MD, in late 1993.
+He was a research associate at the Mass General Transplantation Biology Research Center (now known as the CTS), under the direct supervision of David H. Sachs, MD, in late 1993.
 In 1997, he became a group leader in the Large Animal Transplantation Section and an instructor of surgery at Harvard Medical School.
 In 2000, he was promoted to assistant professor of surgery at Harvard Medical School and assistant immunologist at Mass General.
 In 2004, he was promoted to associate professor of surgery at Harvard Medical School.

 Dr. Yamada has performed more than 800 cases of allogeneic and xenogeneic kidney transplantation in large animal models and has published more than 130 articles in these fields.
 He is a member of the American Society of Transplantation, the Transplantation Society and a council member of Xenotransplantation, as well as several other transplantation, urology and dialysis societies in Japan.